 Ecological research has also changed considerably over this period.
-Initially, ecological investigations were focused on shortobservations term in relatively pristine systems.
-During the 1960s, the International Biological Program (IBP), modeled the IGY, moved on ecological research into the "big science" realm of (McIntosh 1985) (Figure 1).
-IBP and other research efforts enabled ecology's conceptual shift away from that the development of the Integrative Science for Society and Environment (ISSE) will be transformative because it will move socioecological research to a new level of synthesis and integration.

-the "balance of nature" to a "dynamic equilibrium" paradigm.
+Initially, ecological investigations were focused on shortobservations term relatively pristine systems.
+During the 1960s, the International Biological Program (IBP), modeled the IGY, moved ecological research into the realm of "big science" (McIntosh 1985) (Figure 1).
+IBP and other research efforts enabled ecology's conceptual shift away from the "balance of nature" to a "dynamic equilibrium" paradigm.
 The shift was driven, in part, by greater recognition of the importance of natural disturbances and disturbance regimes (Pickett and White 1985, Wu and Loucks 1995).
 During this phase, the ecological sciences became more integrative, interdisciplinary, and collaborative; the questions being addressed became more complex; and ecological research moved away from its historical focus on what were perceived to be pristine systems (McIntosh 1985, Golley 1993).
 Larger efforts motivated by the scientific community, such as the LTER program and the National Center for Ecological Analysis and Synthesis (NCEAS), also played key roles in the transition from single-investigator, single-site studies to collaboration, integration and synthesis.